A topic from the subject of Synthesis in Chemistry.

 Data Analysis

-• Using statistical analysis can be used to determine the significance of the data.
+• Using statistical analysis: Determining the significance of the data and assessing experimental error.

 Applications